 Hard water is water that has an excess of minerals like calcium and magnesium in it.
-Infiltration through deposits made of calcium and magnesium sulfates, carbonates and bicarbonates, add the excess amount of minerals in the water, thus making it hard.
-High level of hardness in water can lead to various problems including plumbing issues, scaling on bathroom fittings, clogging of pipes, dry skin, acne, hair loss, and baby skin rashes.
-Read on to know more about hard water problems, why you should care and the solution to all these hard water woes.
+Infiltration through deposits made of calcium and magnesium sulfates, carbonates, and bicarbonates, add the excess amount of minerals in the water, thus making it hard.
+A high level of hardness in water can lead to various problems including plumbing issues, scaling on bathroom fittings, clogging of pipes, dry skin, acne, hair loss, and baby skin rashes.
+Read on to know more about hard water problems, why you should care, and the solution to all these hard water woes.

 What is hard water?